micartey/serizilla/README.md

 }
 ```

 The last step is to provide all your fields with annotations.
 You can also specifiy that a field is not required but optional.
 That means that if the value is not present it will be ignored, however if present it will be set.
-Not specifiying a non optional field will result in an RuntimeException.
+Not specifiying a non optional field will result in a RuntimeException.

 ```java
 @Packet.Value(name = "names")